Eliav2/react-xarrows/README.md

 #### registerEvents

-you can register the xarrow to DOM event as you please. each time a event that his registed will fire the xarrow component will update his position and will call `callback` (if provided).
+you can register the xarrow to DOM event as you please. each time a event that his registered will fire the xarrow component will update his position and will call `callback` (if provided).
 (NOTE - planned to be removed)

 ### default props

-default props is as folows:
+default props is as follows:

 ```jsx
 Xarrow.defaultProps = {